salsa-rs/salsa/book/src/tutorial/structure.md

 We're going to write the checker in a "context-less" style, which is a bit less intuitive but allows for more incremental re-use.
 The idea is to compute, for a given expression, which variables it references.
-Then there is a function "check" which ensures that those variables are a subset of those that are already defined.
+Then there is a function `check` which ensures that those variables are a subset of those that are already defined.

 ## Interpreter